UntitledModGame/umg-mods/lootplot.s0/_planning/A25/A25_sprint.md

 - Play a cool sound when progressing to next level

-- Semi-null slots:  Items on this slot only activate on the final round!
-^^^^ this is really great! since is avoids the micro-optimization problem.

 - Ghost-knife, Moon-knife, etc will need buffs
-"Ok but what about the 9-ball?"
---> the 9 ball should be changed, instead of costing $60 to progress, there should just be a slot somewhere that subtracts $60 on level-up

 - New food-item: 50% chance to destroy slot.
 40% Chance to earn $5.
 10% Chance to spawn a KEY.